EBVcube/EBVCubeVisualizer/README.md

 1. Ensure that all dependencies are installed and correctly configured.
 2. Verify that the netCDF file you are using is properly formatted and contains the required dimensions (e.g., `entity`, `time`, `lat`, `lon`).
 3. Check the QGIS Python console for any error messages and provide them when seeking help.

+## Example Dataset

+The examples in this README use the publicly available dataset entitled **"Species habitat suitability of European terrestrial vertebrates for contemporary climate and land use"**, provided by the EBV Data Portal.
+It is stored as an EBVCube netCDF file and can be accessed directly through the following link:

+- **EBV Data Portal Link**: [Species habitat suitability of European terrestrial vertebrates for contemporary climate and land use](https://portal.geobon.org/ebv-detail?id=84&v=1)

+This dataset serves as an example to showcase the functionality of the plugin.
+You are encouraged to explore additional datasets available on the [EBV Data Portal](https://portal.geobon.org/datasets) for your analyses.

 ## Contributing